-In Assignment #3, teams will use a project canvas to map the socio-technical transition that forms the context for their wicked problem.
-Using a project canvas with the Multi-Level Perspective (MLP) tool, teams will look at the anatomy and dynamics that form the large, historical context for the wicked problem.
-Teams will begin brainstorming with post-its but may choose to translate the MLP into digital form for the final Medium post if they wish.
+In Assignment #2, teams will use a project canvas to map the socio-technical transition that forms the context for their wicked problem.
+Using a project canvas with the Multi-Level Perspective tool (MLP), teams will look at the anatomy and dynamics that form the large, historical context for the wicked problem.
+Teams will begin brainstorming with post-its (as with assignments 1a and 1b) but will later translate the ideas with marker or other media onto the canvas.
 Please refer to the guidelines for post-it notes on the About the Assignments page.
 This assignment will be due as a Medium post 3.19.18.
 High quality visuals of the process as well as the final MLP should supplement the final Medium post.

 Situating the wicked problem within the MLP: Using the Geels diagram as a guide, develop a visual map that situates the wicked problem within a socio-technical (MLP) context.
 Begin by working with post-its on the MLP project canvas to map answers to questions such as: What are historic and current factors at the landscape and/or regime levels that are creating/exacerbating the problem?
 What are the factors at the regime level that might be barriers to solutions proposed at the niche level?
 In what ways has the regime become ‘stuck’ or ‘entrenched’?
 What are the barriers to new ‘transition pathways’?
 Note that the Geels diagram maps an historical transition in hindsight.
-Assignment 3 challenges students to understand the historic origins of the problem up to the present in order to propose strategic interventions aimed at transitioning the entire system toward a more sustainable future.
+Assignment 2 challenges students to understand the historic origins of the problem up to the present in order to propose strategic interventions aimed at transitioning the entire system toward a more sustainable future.
 For example: the wicked problem of Ojai’s water shortage is connected to climate change, a condition that exists at the landscape level.
 The problem also exists at the regime level in a number of ways including ‘entrenched’ cultural norms/practices/behaviors (attitudes about water use, hygiene, aesthetics connected to gardens etc.) and an inefficient and outdated water infrastructure (that results in loss of fresh water and inefficient irrigation and purification technologies).

 How transition design resembles acupuncture: Conceiving solutions within large socio-technical systems can be likened to the work of an acupuncturist who first examines the human body in order to understand where the dissonance/disease lies, and then strategically places needles along certain meridians to ‘nudge’ the system back into health.
 The acupuncturist’s understanding the of whole system and its interconnections and energy dynamics (the meridians) enables him/her to place the needles for the greatest impact.

-Documenting the process: an important part of a transition designer’s role is to develop effective ways of visualizing the complexity both problems and their context.
+Documenting the process: an important part of a transition designer’s role is to develop effective ways of visualizing the complexity of wicked problems and their spatio-temporal contexts.
 These visualizations can serve to both coordinate action and guide strategy.
-The group should document each phase of their process and most of it should be undertaken together in order to develop a ‘transition narrative’ about their problem—this can only happen in discussion in which multiple perspectives and research conducted individually is brought together.
+Teams should document each phase of their process, most of which should be undertaken together in order to develop a ‘transition narrative’ about their problem—this can only happen in discussion in which multiple perspectives and research conducted individually is brought together.
 Teams can use the analog project canvas or a digital translation of it for their final submission.
-The final MLP map and Medium post should show/address: 1) historical contributing factor to the wicked problem at all three levels; 2) proposed solutions/interventions; 3) description of the process; 4) brief discussion on the difficulties, insights gained and how this compares with traditional design process.
+The final MLP map and Medium post should show/address: 1) historical contributing factor to the wicked problem at all three levels; 2) proposed sites and concepts for intervention; 3) description of the process; 4) brief discussion on the difficulties, insights gained and how this compares with traditional design process.
 As with the previous assignments, teams should document the process photographically in hi-resolution and submit via a medium post.
 Check to ensure that ALL details/text on your MLP is legible in the medium post.
 Submit a hi-resolution photo of your MLP to the TA.

 An important note: In actual practice, Transition Design will be slow, patient work that requires careful observation followed by a period of waiting and observation after an intervention is undertaken.
 For this reason, Transition Design projects will likely span many years or even decades.
 This assignment introduces a process and it will not be possible to do more than speculate on the questions posed.
 The Transition Design process would always be informed by extensive research.